1248Kelly/Digital-Portfolio/README.md

 Key Features:

-Student and Company Registration
+-Student and Company Registration

-WIL Opportunity Posting and Application Management
+-WIL Opportunity Posting and Application Management

-Automated Email Notifications
+-Automated Email Notifications

-Progress Tracking and Reporting
+-Progress Tracking and Reporting

-##Outcome & Learnings:##
+## Outcome & Learnings:
 This project enhanced my understanding of full-stack development and teamwork in a collaborative environment.
 I learned how to design and implement backend services, manage relational databases, and ensure secure, efficient data handling.
 It also improved my ability to work under real project constraints and apply agile methodologies.

 ![Admin Dashboard](https://github.com/user-attachments/assets/f44ef39f-6248-4f20-9e27-ec0e0234fa7a)